kaihaan/thales/memory-bank/next_priorities.md

 ## Implementation Strategy

+### Session 1: Complete Knowledge Class
+1. Create `Knowledge` wrapper class.
+2. Implement public-facing proxy methods.
+3. Update `BaseAgent` to use the new class.

-### Session 1: LLM Foundation
+### Session 2: LLM Foundation
 1. Create LLM abstraction layer
 2. Implement OpenAI client
 3. Basic prompt templates

-### Session 2: Intelligent Goal Processing
+### Session 3: Intelligent Goal Processing
 1. LLM-powered goal decomposition
 2. Update BaseAgent integration
 3. Test with complex goals

-### Session 3: Interactive Mode
-1. Human-in-the-loop execution
-2. Decision explanation system
-3. Feedback integration

 ## Success Metrics

 ### Technical Goals
+- `_Knowledge` class is properly encapsulated.
+- `BaseAgent` uses a clean, public API for memory management.
-- Agent can decompose natural language goals into executable tasks
+- Agent can decompose natural language goals into executable tasks.
-- Human can interact with and guide agent execution
-- Agent explains its reasoning and decisions

 ### Educational Goals
+- Understanding of API design and encapsulation.
-- Deep understanding of LLM integration patterns
+- Deep understanding of LLM integration patterns.
-- Human-AI collaboration design
+- Human-AI collaboration design.
-- Prompt engineering for agent systems

 ### Project Value
+- A robust, reusable memory system for agents.
-- Agents become genuinely useful for real-world tasks
+- Agents become genuinely useful for real-world tasks.
-- Foundation for advanced agent capabilities
+- Foundation for advanced agent capabilities.
-- Reusable patterns for future agent development

-## Recommendation: Start with Priority 1 (LLM Integration)
+## Recommendation: Start with Priority 1 (Complete the Knowledge Class)

 **Why this is the best next step**:
-1. **Biggest Impact**: Transforms agents from scripted to intelligent
-2. **Foundation for Everything**: Other features depend on smart goal processing
-3. **Immediate Value**: Makes agents useful for real tasks
-4. **Learning Opportunity**: Core AI agent development skill
-5. **Natural Progression**: Builds on solid BaseAgent foundation
+1. **Good Software Design**: Encapsulating the internal `_Knowledge` class is a best practice.
+2. **Stability**: Provides a stable API for the rest of the agent to build upon.
+3. **Quick Win**: This is a small, well-defined task that can be completed quickly.
+4. **Natural Progression**: Logically follows from the refactoring of the `_Knowledge` class.

-**Specific Starting Point**: Create the LLM abstraction layer and implement OpenAI integration for goal decomposition.
+**Specific Starting Point**: Create the `Knowledge` wrapper class and update the `BaseAgent` to use it.